venom79/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Its a simple rock paper scissors game built as a project on the learning of webDevelopment
+Its a simple rock paper scissors game built as a project in the learning of webDevelopment